Skip to content

 *

-* Set the route matching behavior of the dev server.
-Choose from the following options:
+* Choose from the following options:

-* - `'always'` - Only match URLs that include a trailing slash (ex: "/foo/")
+* - `'always'` - Only match URLs that include a trailing slash (ex: "/about/")

-* - `'never'` - Never match URLs that include a trailing slash (ex: "/foo")
+* - `'never'` - Never match URLs that include a trailing slash (ex: "/about")

 * - `'ignore'` - Match URLs regardless of whether a trailing "/" exists